‘A humpback whale tried to eat me’: Lobsterman says he survived wild encounter with whale off Provincetown

 PROVINCETOWN, MASS.
-(WHDH) - A commercial lobster diver says he was injured Friday morning when he was caught in the mouth of a humpback whale off the coast of Cape Cod.
+(WHDH) – A commercial lobster diver says he’s lucky to be alive after being injured Friday morning when he got caught in the mouth of a humpback whale off the coast of Cape Cod.

+Michael Packard, 56, of Wellfleet, told 7NEWS he was on his second dive of the day, about 45 feet below the surface when he encountered the whale.

 Packard said the shock of the realization caused him to lose his breathing regulator.
 He said he was able to get a hold of it once again while the whale continued swimming.